Razer’s HyperFlux mouse does wireless power without a battery

 “While other companies have attempted to do wireless charging for mice, they have been unable to achieve true wireless power as their mice still need a battery to be charged,” Razer chief executive officer Min-Liang Tan said in a statement.
 “HyperFlux Wireless Power Technology is a game changer in the world of wireless gaming.
 Gamers are no longer held at the mercy of a battery or cable.
 Instead, there will be true wireless freedom with a cordless gaming mouse that’s the same weight as a wired mouse.”

 Weight seems like the major advantage here.
 Batteries do tend to add some extra heft to a wireless mouse, and if you don’t like that, then you probably can’t go wireless.
-But I’ve really liked the extra mass in some of the wireless mice that I’ve used recently, but I acknowledge that is a matter of taste.
+I’ve really liked the extra mass in some of the wireless mice that I’ve used recently, but I acknowledge that is a matter of taste.

 Regardless, this is an impressive technology.
 HyperFlux creates a magnetic field that provides power to the mouse without a battery acting as the go-between.
-Hopefully, this is only the start of the wireless-power revolution, and I can eliminate that knot of cords behind my entertainment center that has a 4-foot diameter.
+Hopefully, this is only the start of the wireless-power revolution and I will be able to eliminate that knot of cords behind my entertainment center that has a 4-foot diameter.